zzzprojects/Eval-SQL.NET/README.md

 **[Learn more](http://eval-sql.net/documentations/#more)**

 ## FREE vs PRO
+With the free version comes a month long trial of the pro license to let you evaluate all its functonalities without limits.

 Features | FREE Version | [PRO Version](http://eval-sql.net/#pro)
 ------------ | :-------------: | :-------------:
 Maximum Characters | 50 | Unlimited